awsdocs/amazon-s3-developer-guide/doc_source/acl-overview.md

 As shown in the preceding table, an ACL allows only a finite set of permissions, compared to the number of permissions you can set in an access policy \(see [Amazon S3 Actions](using-with-s3-actions.md)\)\.
 Each of these permissions allows one or more Amazon S3 operations\.

 The following table shows how each ACL permission maps to the corresponding access policy permissions\.
 As you can see, access policy allows more permissions than an ACL does\.
 You use ACLs primarily to grant basic read/write permissions, similar to file system permissions\.
-For more information about when to use an ACL, see [Guidelines for Using the Available Access Policy Options](access-policy-alternatives-guidelines.md)\.
+For more information about when to use an ACL, see [Guidelines for using the available access policy options](access-policy-alternatives-guidelines.md)\.

 | ACL permission | Corresponding access policy permissions when the ACL permission is granted on a bucket  | Corresponding access policy permissions when the ACL permission is granted on an object |